mk0628878-ops/JOSHNA.P/README.md

-Implement Regular Recognition Programs: Move beyond annual reviews to provide frequent, specific, and public recognition for achievements.
+1.Implement Regular Recognition Programs: Move beyond annual reviews to provide frequent, specific, and public recognition for achievements.
-Foster a Culture of Transparency: Keep employees in the loop regarding company decisions and strategies to build trust.
+2.Foster a Culture of Transparency: Keep employees in the loop regarding company decisions and strategies to build trust.
-Offer Flexible Work Arrangements: Provide options like hybrid work, remote work, or flexible hours to help employees manage their personal lives.
+3.Offer Flexible Work Arrangements: Provide options like hybrid work, remote work, or flexible hours to help employees manage their personal lives.
-Invest in Career Development: Offer clear paths for growth, such as mentoring, training programs, and skill-building workshops.
+4.Invest in Career Development: Offer clear paths for growth, such as mentoring, training programs, and skill-building workshops.
-Equip Managers to Lead: Train managers to focus on coaching and support rather than micromanagement.
+5.Equip Managers to Lead: Train managers to focus on coaching and support rather than micromanagement.
-Regularly Measure with Surveys: Use anonymous, frequent "pulse" surveys to take the temperature of the organization and act on feedback quickly.
+6.Regularly Measure with Surveys: Use anonymous, frequent "pulse" surveys to take the temperature of the organization and act on feedback quickly.
-Improve Workplace Environment: Ensure physical and digital tools are user-friendly, and the workspace is comfortable.
+7.Improve Workplace Environment: Ensure physical and digital tools are user-friendly, and the workspace is comfortable.

 BENIFITS OF EMPLOYEES SATISFACTION IN DHANALKSHMI HOSPITAL